Rod Carrillo: Career

 In 2019, he worked with Ralphi Rosario and Abel Aguilera executive producing and spearheading the duo's first studio album under their alias Rosabel.
 Rosabel's studio project was named The Album.
 Rosabel's 14 song album featured singers Jeanie Tracy, Terri Bjerre and Tamara Wallace.
-The Album was released in April 2019 to positive reviews.
+The Album was released in April 2019 to positive reviews and chart success.
 Upon its release, The Album ranked in the top 10 Billboard Dance/Electronic Sales in United States.
 Shortly after, Rosabel announced shortly after a tour in support for their new music.
 In May 2019, artist Eric Redd released his single "Push", which was produced by Carrillo.
 The collaboration with Eric Redd garnished overwhelming success from the House Music community.
 "Push" earned positions in the Top 20 Soulful House Sales Chart, Top 100 Overall Sales Chart on the music download site Traxsource.com.
 "Push" was chosen as Weekend Weapon Pick and as a pick for Traxsource.com's Essential House Playlist.

 Carrillo released his second studio album, Los Sonidos, in 2019.
 The 10 song album includes collaborations with Terri Bjerre, Hoxton Whores, Ralphi Rosario, Lisa Williams, Kid.a, Claras "Beefy" Brown, Eric Redd and Reiss Harrison.

 Los Sonidos was produced and composed while Carrillo was in between projects in England, Panama, Canada and Spain in 2018/early 2019.

 The project was kept the project under wraps up to the time of release by Carrillo and his collaborators.

 Upon its release, Los Sonidos received very favorable reviews from Electronic Music publications and blogs.

 The first single from Los Sonidos was "You Got What I Need" which is a collaboration between Carrillo and vocalist Terri Bjerre.
 "You Got What I Need" charted in the top 25 dance club chart for Billboard Magazine.

+In 2024, he started collaborating with Ron Carroll which produced some Carroll's last releases: "Get Up", "Lifted in Sound", "Get On The Floor", and "Lost".